 Mark Hammer generously contributed ideas for this page.

 Judea and Galilee

-Note: This particular woman came from the area near Tyre and Sidon, north of Galilee.
+Note: Jesus is calling all people, of all faiths, everywhere.
+This particular woman came from the area near Tyre and Sidon, north of Galilee.
 These were notoriously ungodly cities.
 The people who lived there were Gentiles.
 Many Jews referred to Gentiles as ‘dogs’.
 Mark refers to her as a ‘Greek’, which is shorthand for ‘pagan’.

-Why Jesus was in this northern province, we do not know.
+Why did Jesus go to this northern province?
+We do not know.
 If he went there to seek solitude, he was disappointed.
 His fame had preceded him.
 The crowds found him, begging for healing and the wisdom only he could give.

 The persistent mother